 Establish real time profit risk analysis tools

 ü Profit Lifecycle track: Average selling price per unit sold vs total units contracted plotted by week.

-Establish period sales forecast for high-risk silhouettes
+Establish period sales production for high-risk silhouettes

 ü Build or source an Integrated Micro-Factory that can provide no minimum replenishment of targeted silhouettes with variable decoration on demand.

-- Negotiate a “Style Contract” for the on demand delivery of the total period volume of the targeted silhouette based on SKU’s from the Virtual Inventory.
+ü Negotiate a “Style Contract” for the on demand delivery of the total period volume of the targeted silhouette based on SKU’s from the Virtual Inventory.
 Establish a Virtual Inventory (VI)

 ü Test the selected greige fabric fit pattern construction of the offered sizes and/or shapes of the physical production silhouette.